infiniflow/infinity/docs/guides/search_guide.md

 ## Hybrid search

-Infinity offers you the flexibility to assemble any search methods into the hybrid search pipeline, including full-text search, vector search and sparse vector search.
+Infinity offers you the flexibility to assemble any search methods into the hybrid search pipeline, including full-text search, dense vector search and sparse vector search.
 For any combinations, a fusion must be attached to decide the final ranking results.
-The outputs of fusion can also be further combined with other search ways, for example, you can assemble dense vector search and sparse vector search to build the first stage retrieval, attached with a fusion reranker, then continue assemble the fused results with full text search to build the second stage retrieval.
+The outputs of fusion can be further combined with other search ways, for example, you can assemble dense vector search and sparse vector search to build the first stage retrieval, attached with a fusion reranker, then continue assemble the fused results with full-text search to build the second stage retrieval.

 Infinity offers three kinds of rerankers for the fusion: